 What does it mean to be proactively compliant?

 It’s important to realize that TimeForge is much, much more than a tool for keeping an accurate paper trail.
-Where our software really excels is at proactive compliance.
+Where our software really excels is proactive compliance.
 Meaning, it prevents many of the situations that would result in fines or fees.
 Automatically.
-The idea is that if you avoid breaking the rules in the first place, you’ll save money on things like predictibility pay.
+The idea is that if you avoid breaking the rules in the first place, you’ll save money on things like predictability pay.